 Thank you!
 Thank you!
 Thank you!

-2. Give back to causes close to their home and heart
+2. Give back to causes close to customers

 I run my own copywriting business, and I always try to give my clients a thank-you before the holidays.
 Last year, instead of a gift, I donated money in each client’s honor to a charity that aligned with their values and vision.
 It made them even happier than the personal gifts I’ve given in past years.

 You can also build out this idea at scale so it’s an integral part of the way you do business.
 Mascoma Bank, a New Hampshire-based bank, donates 10% of their income to organizations in the local communities that they serve.
 At Help Scout, we plant a tree through The Nature Conservatory for every new customer.

 Doing good in the world is a gift to customers who want to buy your products and services, and they’ll appreciate knowing how far you’ll go to make sure it counts.

 The team at Toast, a point of sale and restaurant management software company, quickly realized that restaurant owners had no clear curriculum for managing their businesses.

 Given that gap in the market, they launched a new publication called On the Line to guide their customers through the toughest parts of their jobs.
 Instead of shying away from complex issues like sexism, layoffs, and mental health, they offer well-researched, compelling articles with actionable guidance.

 When you’re really good at something, it’s easy to forget just how much wisdom you can share.
 Educating customers is one of the rewarding ways to say thank you.
 The more creative you get, the better.